serverless/event-gateway/docs/api.md

 to.
 In case of `application/json` type the event gateway passes JSON payload to the target functions.
 In any other case the data block is base64 encoded.

-#### HTTP Event
+#### HTTP Request Event

-`http` event is a built-in type of event occurring for HTTP requests on paths defined in HTTP subscriptions.
+`http.request` event is a built-in type of event occurring for HTTP requests on paths defined in HTTP subscriptions.
 The `data` field of an `http` event has the following structure:

 * `path` - `string` - request path